-The Seahawks have one of their biggest games of the year this Sunday Night, so to preview the upcoming matchup with the Cardinals, I traded scouting reports with Jess Root from SB Nation's Cardinals Blog, Revenge of the Birds.
+To preview the Seahawks' upcoming matchup with the Cardinals, I swapped scouting reports with Jess Root from SB Nation's Cardinals Blog, Revenge of the Birds.
 My questions are below in bold, his follow.

-Editor's Note: FanDuel is hosting a $600,000 fantasy football league for SBNation.
-It's $5 to join and first place wins $50,000.
-League starts Sunday 1 PM ET and ends on Monday.
+Editor's Note: FanDuel is hosting a one-week $550,000 fantasy football league this weekend.
+It's $10 to join and first place wins $50,000.
+League starts Sunday 1 PM ET and ends on Monday night.
 Here's the link.